 7.2 Students are permitted to repeat a course for credit when they have failed a course.
 Local boards of education may develop policies that define specific circumstances when students other than those who fail a course may repeat a course for credit.

-7.4 Beginning with students entering the ninth grade in 2015-16, upon completion of the repeated course, the new course grade shall replace the previous grade for the course.
+7.4 Beginning in 2015–16, for students who initially fail a high school course and repeat the course for credit, upon completion of the repeated course, the new course grade shall replace the previous grade for the course.

 8. Credit by Demonstrated Mastery (CDM)

 8.1 Credit by Demonstrated Mastery is the process by which LEAs shall, based upon a body-of-evidence, award a student credit in a particular course without requiring the student to complete classroom instruction for a certain amount of seat time.